 The global gas market is deeply affected by the Russian invasion of Ukraine in 2022, resulting in record purchases of liquefied methane gas by European and Asian consumers, raising prices to record highs.
 Communities impacted by both import and export continue to challenge methane gas as a false solution, even as developers push ahead with their disastrous plans.
-138

-In January 2024, the U.S. White House and the Department of Energy (DOE) announced that it will halt new approvals of liquefied methane gas export terminals while the agency reviews its criteria for determining whether an application is in the public interest.
-In the United States, there are 12 terminals actively waiting for DOE approval, which would have lifecycle emissions of over 830 MMT CO2e/year, or the equivalent of 223 coal plants.
+In January 2024, the U.S. White House and the Department of Energy (DOE) announced that it will halt new approvals of liquefied methane Despite the climate impacts, community resistance, and landmark gas export terminals while the agency reviews its criteria for determining export pause from the Biden-Harris Administration, new terminals whether an application is in the public interest.
+In the United States, both export and import - continue to reach FID, finish construction, there are 12 terminals actively waiting for DOE approval, which would and are becoming active.
+A wave of new projects coming online in 2025 have lifecycle emissions of over 830 MMT CO2e/year, or the equivalent could create conditions for a supply glut after 2026.
+Global Energy Monitor estimates that the overall liquified methane gas buildout is \$1 of 223 coal plants. trillion around the world.